bleonheart/Lilia/documentation/docs/definitions/class.md

 **Description:**

 Path to the material used as this class's logo.
-Displayed in the scoreboard and F1 menu.
+When `nil`, no logo is displayed in the scoreboard or F1 menu.

 **Example Usage:**